dittowords/ditto-react/README.md

 | many | 6, 7, ..., 99 |
 | other | 100, 101, ... |

-If `count` does fall in the range associated with a defined plural, the 'other' plural form will be used as a default if it is defined.
-If 'other' is not defined, we fallback to the base text value.
+If the provided `count` value does not fall in the range associated with a defined plural, the 'other' plural form will be used as a default if it is defined.
+If 'other' is not defined, the base text value will be used as a final fallback.

 To configure text plural forms in Ditto, please refer to: https://www.dittowords.com/docs/pluralization